Social Media Marketing

 TL;DR:

-- Using a deliberate hashtag strategy with relevant, niche, and platform-specific tags increases content reach and engagement.
-Overusing hashtags or applying the same set across platforms reduces visibility and can penalize posts.
-Regular measurement and adjustment optimize results and build long-term social media success.
+• Using a deliberate hashtag strategy with relevant, niche, and platform-specific tags increases content reach and engagement.
+Overusing hashtags or applying the same set across platforms reduces visibility and can penalise posts.
+Regular measurement and adjustment optimise results and build long-term social media success.

 A hashtag strategy is the purposeful selection and placement of hashtags to connect your content with the audiences most likely to engage with it.
 Without a deliberate approach, posts get buried in algorithmic noise.
-LinkedIn posts with 3–5 relevant hashtags see approximately 30% more reach than posts without any.
-That single data point captures how hashtag strategy improves reach: hashtags are content signals that direct algorithms toward the right audience, not shortcuts to viral fame.
+LinkedIn posts with 3 to 5 relevant hashtags see approximately 30% more reach than posts without any.
+That single data point captures how hashtag strategy improves reach: hashtags are content signals that direct algorithms towards the right audience, not shortcuts to viral fame.
 This guide breaks down the mechanics, the platform rules, and the measurement habits that separate effective hashtag use from wasted effort.

 How hashtags increase discoverability and why relevance matters